weaveworks/weave/README.md

     host1# C=$(weave run 10.0.1.1/24 -t -i ubuntu)

 The first line starts the weave router, in a container.
 This needs to be done once on each host.
+The required docker image for the weave router container is downloaded automatically.
+There is also a `weave setup` command for downloading this and other images required for weave operation; this is a strictly optional step which is especially useful for automated installation of weave and ensures that any subsequent weave commands do not encounter delays due to image downloading.

 The second line runs our application container.
 We give it an IP address and network, in